wuyang0329/unet/README.md

 - Tensorflow-gpu-1.8.0
 - Keras-2.2.4
 ## train and test
+#change the path
-run the main.py to train you own model and predict the test images you should give your path to the train and test images
+run the train.py to train you own model and test.py to predict the test images you should give your path to the train and test images

 ### Results